carltonj2000/learning-solidity/README.md

 ### Setup up local file access for remix

+#### 2018-11-27

+- Stopped using local file sharing due to _constant_ prompting for the IDE saying the file on the local host had changed and would I like to reload it.

+#### Instructions

 The install instructions below were take from
 [Access your local filesystem by using remixd](https://remix.readthedocs.io/en/latest/tutorial_remixd_filesystem.html) article.